 The kicker comes in the wording of the commingled recycling facilities: you must take the facility average which may be significantly lower than your actual rate.
 That said, as long as you find a facility with an average rate of greater than 50%, your work here is done.
 One point is in the bag.
 Earning additional points may be more challenging.
+If the project has any demolition waste, you must divert at least 50%.
+Then you need to minimize construction waste as much as possible.
 You're either going to be under 15 lbs per sf or you're not.

-This requires tracking all materials generated by the project from start of construction through project completion to determine the project's total waste generation, and includes all waste and diverted materials including demolition waste.
+This requires tracking all materials generated by the project from start of construction through project completion to determine the project's total waste generation, and includes all waste and diverted materials (demolition waste is not included in the lbs/sf calculation - just the 50% threshold IF there is demo on the project.